Next: The SQP algorithm

 rapidly than with classical active set methods.
 The matrix

-is semi-definite positive when is positive
+is semi-definite positive when

 definite.
 This is good.
 Unfortunately, if we have linearly